seedfourtytwo/solana-exporter/README.md

 The Solana Exporter exports basic monitoring data from a Solana node, using the [Solana RPC API](https://solana.com/docs/rpc).

+For detailed information on how RPC calls are managed, optimized, and monitored, see [RPC Method Usage & Optimization](docs/rpc-method-usage-and-optimization.md).

 ## Changes I made so far from the original project https://github.com/asymmetric-research/solana-exporter

 ### Validator Credits Tracking (2024)